Let’s Connect:

 Table of Contents

-Valve as an industry is a pipeline accessory used to open and close the pipeline, control the flow, and regulate and control the parameters of the transported medium (temperature, pressure, flow).
+As an industry, Valve is a pipeline accessory used to open and close the pipeline, control the flow, and regulate and control the parameters of the transported medium (temperature, pressure, flow).

-There are many types of valves, including gate valves, globe valves, butterfly valves, ball valves, and plug valves.
+There are many valves, including gate, globe, butterfly, ball, and plug valves.
 Next, we will introduce ball valve material selection, types, applications, and manufacturers of ball valves.

 What is a ball valve?